danielhng/OSINTWriteupTHCON/README.md

 ![photo.jpeg](src/photo.jpeg)

-This is the last part of the classical Challenge, there should have been two main ways to solve it.
-Sadly the Overpass Turbo script doesn’t in this case because of Open Street Map wrong inputs.
-But it will probably work after corrections.

-One another way is to simply input the image into google image search with the keywords “chapel” and “Var”
+This is the last part of the classical Challenge, one way to solve is to simply input the image into google image search with the keywords “chapel” and “Var”.

 ![image.png](src/image%2012.png)

 After a little bit of scrolling, a very similar cross can be found on a chapel.
 Here on the bottom left.
 So it is the chapelle Notre-Dame du Beausset-Vieux (43.185, 5.805)

+Another way would be to use an overpass turbo script with keywords like chapel, église, church and by defining the search area as the department of Var in France.

+NOTE: when the challenge was created, we wanted to ask challengers what color cap the man we met here in 2017 wore.
+So they would have had to find the location and go to google maps to find a 2017 view, and finally see the color, but we had to adapt the challenge.

 Flag step 5: THC{43.185, 5.805}